bethamanjunath2001/snake-game/README.md

 # snake-game
 You might remember the snake game that we played as kids on our 1 inch screen phones back in the day.
 Yeah that one where the snake grows each time it eats and gets killed if it bites the walls or its own tail.
 I thought it would be a fun exercise to code it to play in the linux terminal with basic c without the use of any graphics.
 So I went on and did it in about 3 days.
 It is working pretty well.
 You might want to check it out if you have a linux terminal.
+I have also included screenshots to show how the thing is going to look, given that it successfully runs on your linux machine.
+There are some lines that are very specific to the system I built this code on.
+Excuse me for that in advance.